prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

 this will generate the web site, translating your contents into html pages.
-Above command must be executed under the root-directory of your layout and unless ``-t`` switch, specifying a target directory, is passed on to the command, index.html and all the other pages will be placed relative to your layout's root-directory.
+Above command must be executed under the root-directory of your layout and unless ``-t`` switch, specifying a target directory, is passed via command line, index.html and all the other pages will be placed relative to your layout's root-directory.

 You can do ``pagd gen --help`` to learn available options.